-The dose to a Member of the Public due to direct radiation from the reactor plant and the Independent Spent Fuel Storage Installation (ISFSI) will be determined using thermoluminescent dosimeters (TLDs) or may be calculated.
-TLDs are placed at sample locations and analyzed as per Table 6.3.1-1.
+The dose to a Member of the Public due to direct radiation from the reactor plant and the Independent Spent Fuel Storage Installation (ISFSI) will be determined using dosimeters or may be calculated.
+Dosimeters are placed at sample locations and analyzed as per Table 6.3.1-1.